Townsville Community Champion report

 Townsville Stronger Communities Action Group — About us

-Headed by Inspector Glenn Doyle, the group comprises senior representatives of key agencies to provide a whole-of-government response to youth crime.
+Headed by Acting Inspector Stephen Batterham, the group comprises senior representatives of key agencies to provide a whole-of-government response to youth crime.

 The group targets identified repeat offenders and coordinates services for at-risk youths and their families.

-The Townsville Stronger Communities Action Group is a multi-agency group made up of seven senior representatives from seven different government agencies.
+The Townsville Stronger Communities Action Group is a multi-agency group made up of senior representatives from six different government agencies.